sahib/rmlint/docs/developers.rst

     case the ``--prefix`` would be set to the path of the temporary build env, while ``--actual-prefix`` would be set to ``/usr``.

+:--libdir:

+    Some distributions like Fedora use separate libdirectories for 64/32 bit.
+    If this happens, you should set the correct one for 64 bit with ``--libdir=lib64``.

 :--without-libelf:

     Do not link with ``libelf``, which is needed for nonstripped binary